 - You may not know where to go.

-- You may have low self-esteem as a result of the abuse.
+- You may feel worthless as a result of the abuse.

 - You may believe that it is better to stay for the sake of the children